plasne/log-aggregator/README.md

 * Controller: This application manages the configuration, metrics, and checkpoints for all dispatchers.
 It distributes the files and accepts changes as necessary.
 In addition, the controller has a web endpoint that can show charts of the captured metrics and provide metric data to Prometheus.

-* Dispatcher: This application asks the controller for configuration information regarding which log files to monitor, monitors them for changes, breaks the logs into rows and columns, distributes the logs to the necessary endpoints.
+* Dispatcher: This application asks the controller for configuration information regarding which log files to monitor, monitors them for changes, breaks the logs into records and fields, distributes the logs to the necessary endpoints.
 It sends metric and checkpoint data to the controller.

 * Generator: This application generates random log entries in the specific formats.
 This can be used for testing.